ololx/moonshine/README.md

 # Moonshine

-The Moonshine is a java library that that contains usefull utilities and tools for coding.
+The Moonshine is a java library that that contains usefully utilities and tools for coding.

 ## Features